 Delicious Lunch Box Recipes to Try

 How about a delicious sugar-free lunchbox slice?
-This recipe from Sugarfreekids is one of the more simple lunch box recipes that can be used with pretty much any fruit filling.
-It makes 18 slices and comes egg, sugar and wheat free.
+This recipe from Baby Led Feeding is one of the more simple lunch box recipes that can be used with pretty much any fruit filling.
+It makes 24 slices and is packed with whole grains and omega 3 rich chia seeds along with being sugar free.

-You might also enjoy reading 100 Healthy Lunchbox Ideas for Kids
+You May Also Enjoy 100 Healthy Lunchbox Ideas for Kids

-You can never go wrong with banana pancakes, banana bread or BANANA MUFFINS.
+You can never go wrong with banana pancakes, banana bread or banana muffins.
 This recipe from Family Budgeting is so simple and the muffins just take minutes to prep.
-You could use silicon moulds to save on the disposable paper and hold back on some of the sugar within the recipes.
+You could use silicone moulds to save on the disposable paper and hold back on some of the sugar within the recipes.
 You could also add some chocolate chips for a sweet treat at the weekend.

 This Raspberry Chia Seed Jam recipe from Baby Led Feeding is an unbelievably delicious jam packed full of natural goodness.
 Not a preservative to be seen and it’s refined sugar-free too.
 It’s perfect for crackers, homemade brown bread, or even mixed with some natural yogurt, my kids love it.